bitfaster/splitasm/README.md

 # splitasm

-A command line tool to break down BenchmarkDotNet asm markdown files into a single file per benchmark method to compare impact of changes.
+A command line tool to break down BenchmarkDotNet asm markdown files into a single file per benchmark method.
+Output in this format enables use of file diffs to assess impact of code changes on disassembler output.

 E.g.
 `splitasm.exe C:\repo\BitFaster.Caching\BenchmarkDotNet.Artifacts\results`